Devapala of Bengal: Conquests in South India

-The "Gurjaras" in the inscription refers to the Gurjara-Pratiharas led by Mihira Bhoja.
-The Hunas probably refers to a principality in North-West India.
 "Dravida" is generally believed to be a reference to the Rashtrakutas (led by Amoghavarsha), but RC Majumdar believes that it may refer to the Pandyan king Sri Mara Sri Vallabha.
 However, there is no definitive record of any expedition of Devapala to the extreme south.
 In any case, his victory in the south could only have been a temporary one, and his dominion lay mainly in the north.